A wise sage once said:

 So we did the hard for you and crunched the numbers to find the cities that have lower food, energy, and housing costs.
 After the dust settled on our analysis of the 19 largest places in Nevada, we were left with this set of the best value for your money.

-So listen up Carson City (the most expensive place in Nevada) as we explain how we created this ranking.
+So listen up Reno (the most expensive place in Nevada) as we explain how we created this ranking.
 You could learn some things from the rest of the state.

 And if you already knew these places were cheap, check out some more reading about Nevada and the cheapest places in the country:

-How We Determined The Cheapest Places To Live In The Silver State For 2018
+How We Determined The Most Affordable Places To Live In The Silver State For 2019

-You can then compare the cost of these things in each of the places in Nevada to figure out which is the least expensive.
+You can then compare these metrics in each of the places in Nevada to figure out which is the least expensive.

 Carlin is a small city located near the western border of Elko County in northeast Nevada, 23 miles west of the city of Elko.
 It is part of the Elko Micropolitan Statistical Area.
 Carlin sits along Interstate 80 at an elevation of approximately 4,900 feet.
 As of the 2010 census, its population was 2,368, up from 2,161 at the 2000 census.
 The city was named for Civil War general William Passmore Carlin.
 Its slogan is “Where the Train Stops…And the Gold Rush Begins”.